HOW TO BUILD A VULNERABILITY MANAGEMENT PROGRAM

 As such attacks continue to grow, a vulnerability management program is vital to adequately protect your infrastructure, applications, and data.

-An effective vulnerability management program helps assess risks, weaknesses and exposure threats.
+An effective vulnerability management program helps assess risks, weaknesses, and exposure threats.
 It then instils the required protections that reduce the likelihood of a breach of your sensitive data.
 Learn how to identify sensitive data on our blog.

-2.Vulnerability Management Tools
+2. Vulnerability Management Tools

-These are vital tools that help identify and scan the vulnerabilities in your system, aid deep learning and AI configuration.
+These are vital tools that help identify and scan the vulnerabilities in your system, and aid deep learning and AI configuration.

-3.Integration and Alignment
+3. Integration and Alignment

 A successful vulnerability management program must be linked to vulnerability databases and must be in sync with key stakeholders throughout the organisation as well as compliance and regulatory requirements.